emanuelfc/DeepLinkHijackingPoC/README.md

 ## Description

 A script that automates the creation of an Android application which receives deep links of the specified URL, for the purpose of creating a Proof-of-Concept of Deep Link Hijacking for Android Security assessments (Android Penetration Tests).

+Modifies the deep link scheme and host portions of the AndroidManifest.xml of a template project with, then compiles it using gradle.
 <br><br>

 ## Requirements